 https://halfwindsorfullthrottle.blogspot.com/2019/04/our-trip-to-copenhagen-denmark-part-1.html

-While we waited for our coffee to be brought to our table, Lewis noticed a trio of women from the Philippines opening their eatery.
+While we waited for our coffee to be brought to our table, Lewis noticed a trio of Filipino women opening their eatery.
 So, he suggested that we have breakfast there.
 The Filipino recipes were authentic and tasty: crunchy Spring Rolls, crispy pork belly, dumplings, and spicy seafood over a bed of rice.
+(Being an archipelago-nation, the Philippines is lush with great seafood recipes).

 We suddenly noticed that the capital's streets are extra-attractive because they are void of the typical mishmash of electric wires/poles that clog streets in the The States (as seen below).
 Such badly inferior infrastructure looks like a third-world country!